What Is Hoarding Disorder?

 Real Stories of Overcoming Hoarding Disorder

 Hoarding disorder is often misunderstood as just a habit of accumulating too much stuff, but in reality, it is a deeply ingrained psychological and neurological condition.
-To illustrate how hoarding impacts individuals differently—and how targeted strategies can help—here are three real-life cases from my practice.
-These stories highlight the emotional weight of hoarding, the mental roadblocks that keep people stuck, and how neuroscience-backed techniques helped them regain control.
+To illustrate how hoarding impacts individuals differently—and how targeted strategies can help—here are three cases from my practice highlighting the emotional weight, mental roadblocks, and neuroscience-backed recovery process.

 Case 1: The Woman Who Feared Letting Go

-Sarah had been hoarding for over 30 years, filling her home with stacks of newspapers, broken furniture, and sentimental items.
-She believed that every object in her home held a memory she couldn’t afford to lose.
-Her attachment to items was deeply emotional, making it impossible for her to part with even the most trivial things.
+Sarah, a 59-year-old retired teacher, had been hoarding for over 30 years, filling her home with stacks of newspapers, broken furniture, and sentimental items.
+She believed every object held an irreplaceable memory, and her deep emotional attachment made it impossible to part with even the most trivial possessions, severely limiting her daily functioning.

 After a major health scare, her daughter insisted that she seek help.
 Sarah’s anxiety skyrocketed at the mere thought of decluttering, triggering emotional distress and paralysis in decision-making.